As pandemic raged and thousands died, government regulators cleared most nursing homes of infection-control violations

 Focused on containing the virus, CMS did issue high-level infection-control citations, which trigger the heftiest fines, far more frequently than last year, agency data shows.
 And in June, Verma announced that more lower-level infection-control violations would result in fines to “help prevent backsliding, improve accountability, and ensure prompt compliance.”
 CMS has long considered most of the lapses minor, without the need for penalties.

-The number of fines increased, with the agency imposing penalties of roughly $26 million from March through August, according to The Post analysis, which used federal data from mid-October.
+The number of fines increased, with the agency imposing penalties for infection control of roughly $26 million from March through August, according to The Post analysis, which used federal data from mid-October.
 But even as inspectors chronicled deficiencies and the virus continued to spread, the vast majority of fines were still relatively small — in scores of cases — $5,000 or less.
 And many homes were not fined at all.

 “Unless the fines and penalties have teeth and significance, [nursing homes] just as soon pay them and move on,” said Dean Lerner, a former assistant attorney general in Iowa who spent nearly a decade as the state’s chief health inspector and later became an enforcement consultant to CMS.